 3. Trimming Your Beard and Neckline

 The worst thing you could do is allow your beard to grow without any direction or shape.
 This leads to unruly beards that take over your face and neck.
 Distinguished beardsman have a clear shape to their beards.
 Trimming is essential, and you can use your trimmers or razor to keep your beard in line easily.

 Scissors are best to keep your hair at the right length, but trimmers also work.
 One thing to watch for is split ends with trimmers.
-Every few weeks, you should trim down your beard so that it keeps to the right length and shape.
+Every few weeks, trim down your beard so it keeps to the right length and shape.

 4. Moisturize Your Skin

 When you start experiencing beard itch or dandruff because of dry skin, then you’ll need a good moisturizer.
-There are a variety of moisturizers based on skin types.
+There’s a variety of moisturizers based on skin types.

-You should pick one based on dry skin if you are experiencing flakes.
+You should pick one based on dry skin if you’re experiencing flakes.
 However, there are also moisturizers for oily skin and combination.
 Here’s a list of the top moisturizers for men.

 Final Thoughts on Beard Progress and Overall Growth

-Beard styles really mean everything when it comes to the length of time you’ll spend growing out a beard.
+Beard styles really mean everything with the time you’ll spend growing out a beard.
 You may not need a full beard, as many men use a dark stubble look to chisel out their features.
 However, there are some advantages to thick, full beards.

 As mentioned previously, thick beards are attractive and protect your skin from UV rays and diseases.
 While your beard may take a few months to grow in thick, you may love how it changes your face shape and enhances your jawline.